tomjoht/documentation-theme-jekyll/doc_excluding_files.md

 ## Limitations

 What if a file should appear in two projects but not the third?
 This can get tricky.
-For some files, rather than using a wildcard, you may need to manually specify the entire filename that you're excluding instead of excluding it by way of pattern.
+For some files, rather than using a wildcard, you may need to manually specify the entire filename that you're excluding instead of excluding it by way of a wildcard pattern.